AdobeDocs/media-analytics.en/help/reporting/metrics/total-stalling-duration.md

 The **Total stalling duration** metric reports cumulative stall time across sessions, suitable for sums, averages, and percentile rollups.
 Use the metric to compute total time viewers spent waiting on stalled playback in a report period.

-In Customer Journey Analytics, `mediaReporting.qoeDataDetails.stallTime` can be used as either a metric or a dimension without a separate dimension component.
+In Customer Journey Analytics, `xdm.mediaReporting.qoeDataDetails.stallTime` can be used as either a metric or a dimension without a separate dimension component.

 ## How this metric is calculated